 Read about the project that is part of an international group of interdisciplinary sustainability scholars and practitioners focused on Mexico’s small-scale fisheries called MAREA, committed to understanding the connections among people and nature.
 More about MAREA here.
 (Spanish version)

 Explore an infographic about the marine supply chain produced as part of this project.

-Duke Marine Lab alumni Abigail Bennet, Ph.D.
-(2016), now at Duke University’s World Food Policy Center, led a report on the state of the science on fish and nutrition released on Tuesday.
+Duke Marine Lab alumni Abigail Bennett, Ph.D.
+(2016), at the time at Duke University’s World Food Policy Center, now at Michigan State University, led a report on the state of the science on fish and nutrition released on Tuesday.
 Other authors include Abby’s former advisor, Xavier Basurto, and John Virdin from the Nicholas Institute for Environmental Solutions as well as collaborators from the World Bank and The Environmental Defense Fund.
 In the context of the recently agreed-on United Nations 2030 Agenda for Sustainable Development, which includes the goal to end hunger, achieve food security, and improve nutrition, this report synthesizes current understanding of capture fisheries’ contributions to food and nutrition security and explores drivers of those contributions.

 Read a Q&A with the authors here.

 Here, Abby talks about the new report with Kelly Brownell.